NataliSupportMan/Final_Assignment_EGM722/README.md

 1. Go up to 'green code arrow', open and select Download ZIP to your local computer.
 Once you have downloaded unzip the file and double click the final_assignment_egm722.py to observe the code

-2. On the upper right window you will find the Fork button, click to create a fork this repository to your account.
-Once is done lanuch the GitHub Desktop and from 'File' select 'Clone a repository', got to URL and paste: ***gh repo clone NataliSupportMan/Final_Assignment_EGM722***
+2. On the upper right window you will find the 'Fork' button, click to create a fork this repository to your account.
+Once is done lanuch the GitHub Desktop and from 'File' select 'Clone a repository', copy this URL: ***gh repo clone NataliSupportMan/Final_Assignment_EGM722***  and paste it to your github Desktop URL, choose the local path and final push the clone button.

+Overall the step 1 is recommended to observe this code but you can gor for option 2 and fork this repository to your account